dizhaky/ZepCloud/apps/azure-rag-setup/ELASTICSEARCH_DEPLOYMENT_CHECKLIST.md

 ---

-## 🎉 Deployment Complete!
+## 🎉 Deployment Complete

 Once all checklist items are completed, you'll have successfully deployed a cost-effective, feature-rich alternative to Azure AI Search with enhanced multimodal processing capabilities.

-**Key Achievements:**
+## Key Achievements:

 - ✅ **80-90% cost savings** compared to Azure AI Search
 - ✅ **Enhanced search capabilities** with multimodal processing